MusicDin/kubitect/docs/getting-started/getting-started.md

     !!! quote ""

-        When cluster is deployed on the remote machine, the IP address of the remote machine along with the SSH credentails needs to be specified for the host.
+        In case the cluster is deployed on a remote host, you will be required to provide the IP address of the remote machine along with the SSH credentials.

         ```yaml title="kubitect.yaml"
         hosts: